 The monetary threshold for the recording of assets in the University's Assets Management System, as approved by Finance Committee on 17 July 1998 are:

 - plant and equipment items costing $5,000 or more (other than arts and antiquities);

 - equipment costing less than $5,000 which through attractiveness for private use is considered by Business Officers to be liable to misappropriation may be recorded on the Assets but without a value being recorded; and

 - expenditure on improvements of existing assets should be recognised as an increase in the value of assets where:

 - the expenditure results in a material increase in the service capacity or quality of the service provided by the asset; or

 - there has been a material extension to the asset's useful life as a result of the expenditure;

-- there is no monetary threshold applicable to the capitalisation and recording of works of art and antiquities in the ESP Assets Management System.
+- there is no monetary threshold applicable to the capitalisation and recording of works of art and antiquities in the Assets Management System.

 Adjustment of monetary thresholds

 A formal review of the monetary thresholds is undertaken by the Director, Finance and Business Services for recommendation to Finance Committee.